opitzconsulting/uitest.js/README.md

 of the document, ...) and execute actions on that page.

 uitest.js can be used standalone or with any testframework.

-There is also some syntactic sugar so that it integrates more easily into test frameworks.
+However, there is also some syntactic sugar so that it integrates more easily into test frameworks.
-TODO add details about this!

 Features
 ---------

+* Layout Debugging during test runs:
-* Uses an 100% width/height iframe to see the real layout of the application during automatic tests.
-Also supports dynamically changing the viewport for mobile apps using a `<meta name="viewport">` tag.
+    - Uses an 100% width/height iframe to see the real layout of the application.
+    - Adds a button to toggle between the iframe and the testrunner.
+    - Mobile support: Adds/removes a `<meta name="viewport">` tag in the top window depending on the `<meta>` tag in the current page to be tested.
 * Instrumentations for a page:
     - add a script or function at the beginning/end of the page
     - intercept calls to any named function on the page, no matter if the function is global or not
 * Wait for the end of asynchronous work, e.g. xhr, setTimeout, setInterval, page loading, ...
   This can be easily extended.
+* Compatibility:
-* Compatible with any test frameworks, can also run standalone.
+    * Testframeworks: Use any test framework and test runner, can also run standalone.
+    * Supports applications that use requirejs 2.x.
+    * Browsers: Chrome, Firefox, IE9+, Safari, Mobile Safari, Android Browser.
+* Dependencies:
+    * No additional JS libs required
     * Does not need any additional test server, only a browser to execute the tests
-* Supports applications that use requirejs 2.x.
-* Supports: Chrome, Firefox, IE9+, Safari, Mobile Safari, Android Browser.

 Usage